 Welcome!

 I am an ecologist with special interest in plant functional ecology, biogeography and conservation biology.
 I have a broad interest in research spanning from species ecological strategy to community assembly processes at different spatial scales and global patterns of biodiversity.
-I use plants, birds and insects as models.

 - How do plants adapt to different abiotic and biotic factors?